Visit our Flickr Gallery to view more photos.

 In this passage we are reminded of Plato’s attempt to educate us about the consequences of confusing techne with arête.
 Techne provides us with the skills that give us power over nature and enables us to be good at manipulating the means for accomplishing ends regardless of their moral worth.
 Arête, on the other hand, is the virtue that lies at the basis of sound moral character and enables us to become good persons.
 For both Plato and his mentor Socrates this confusion is the source of all evil and it is imperative that we understand why the education that produces techne is categorically distinct from the kind of education by means of which we acquire arête.

 Precisely the same message is contained in the story of Prometheus.
 Zeus sent Prometheus to distribute the skills among mankind so that they might be better able to defend themselves against the brute beasts but recognizing that while they now had great power they lacked wisdom and fearing that they would us their powers to destroy one another Zeus dispatched Hermes to distribute wisdom so that they might use their newly acquired powers for good rather than demonic purposes.
 The intended message of this story is contained in the very meaning of the word Pro-metheus, which consists of two words, “Pro” meaning “before” and “Mathein,” one of several Greek words meaning “thought.”
 Taken together the intended meaning is “forethought” or “foresight.”
 There is, after all, all the difference between having the skills necessary to build an atomic bomb or engage in genetic engineering and having the wisdom (arete) or foresight to restrain from making use of these skills for purposes that are ethically indefensible.
-Given the pressures upon Universities today to be more industry and business friendly I cannot imagine a more eloquent and urgent reminder of what, in the spirit of Prometheus and Plato, Mill First Year Celebration 2regarded as the proper purpose of higher education.
+Given the pressures upon Universities today to be more industry and business friendly I cannot imagine a more eloquent and urgent reminder of what, in the spirit of Prometheus and Plato, Mill regarded as the proper purpose of higher education.
 And I hope that as alumni of a university inspired by a similar vision we are all determined to carry that vision forward in our own professional and personal lives and apply our collective intelligence and conscience to ensure that this vision continues to remains alive, not only here in Glendon College and York University but in every other university upon which, as Mill believed, the promise of civilization depends.
 So in the spirit of this vision allow me to propose a toast to the future: tentanda via.